MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Business Requirements Modelling Subject Outline.md

 Subject description

 This subject introduces information system concepts and describes how these concepts can be used to model [[business requirements]].
 It outlines how the ability to capture information about the system in ways understood by its eventual users improves the final quality of the system.
 An overview of agile and non-agile [[software engineering]] principles, methods, tools and techniques is presented and practised in small teams.
-The subject introduces various analysis approaches found in contemporary system development including [[object]]-oriented methods, agile methods, business [[process]] [[modelling]] and entity-relationship [[modelling]].
+The subject introduces various analysis approaches found in contemporary system development including [[object]]-oriented methods, agile methods, business [[Process]] [[Requirements Modelling]] and entity-relationship [[Requirements Modelling]].
 It explores the relationships between these techniques and their application, and how they are used to capture and model the [[business requirements]].
-Students apply various requirements [[elicitation]], analysis, [[modelling]] and [[specification]] techniques to case studies in small teams.
+Students apply various requirements [[Requirements Elicitation]], analysis, [[Requirements Modelling]] and [[Requirements Specification]] techniques to case studies in small teams.
 Subject learning objectives (SLOs)

 Upon successful completion of this subject students should be able to:

-1. Identify stakeholders, understand their needs, and learn what/how to capture requirements in the system development [[process]].
+1. Identify stakeholders, understand their needs, and learn what/how to capture requirements in the system development [[Process]].
 (B.1)

-2. Apply [[modelling]] and [[systems analysis]] techniques that [[help]] understand the working of a business system.
+2. Apply [[Requirements Modelling]] and [[systems analysis]] techniques that [[help]] understand the working of a business system.
 (D.1)

-3. Document and specify various requirements via Software Requirements [[Specification]] (SRS).
+3. Document and specify various requirements via Software Requirements [[Requirements Specification]] (SRS).
 (C.1)

 4. Develop various [[models]] using a range of [[systems analysis]] techniques to analyse and specify system and user requirements.
 (C.1)